Chocolatier

+A woman at the VEB Felsche factory with a box of chocolate Santa Clauses.

-A chocolatier (/ˌtʃɒkələˈtɪər, ˈtʃɒkələtɪər/ CHOK-əl-ə-TEER-,_--teer; /UKalsoˌtʃɒkəˈlætɪər/ CHOK-ə-LAT-eer; /fr/) is a person or company that makes and sells chocolate confections.
+A chocolatier (Note: English: /ˌtʃɒkələˈtɪər, ˈtʃɒkələtɪər, ˌtʃɒkəˈlætiər/ CHOK-əl-ə-TEER-,_--teer-,_-CHOK-ə-LAT-ee-ər, /UKalsoˌʃɒkəlætiˈeɪ/ SHOK-əl-at-ee-AY, /USalsoˌʃɒkəlɑːtiˈeɪ/ SHOK-əl-ah-tee-AY; /fr/.) is a person or company that makes and sells chocolate confections.
 Chocolatiers are distinct from chocolate makers, who create chocolate from cacao beans and other raw ingredients.
-Chocolatiers work artisanally with pre-made chocolate mass.
-Within the chocolate industry, chocolatiers are sometimes referred to derisively as "melters".
+Chocolatiers work artisanally with pre-made chocolate mass, and within the chocolate industry are sometimes referred to derisively as "melters".
 Chocolatiers are often trained as pastry chefs or confectioners specializing in chocolate and making chocolate candies.

-In the food industry, food technologists or food technology engineers (FH) develop chocolate products for large, well-known chocolate brands.
-For the industrial production of chocolate and chocolate products, a three-year training course has been set up in Germany to train people as specialists in confectionery technology.
-The Central Technical School of the German Confectionery Industry (ZDS) in Solingen offers further education and training.
+In the food industry, food technologists or food technology engineers develop chocolate products for large chocolate brands.

 Education and training

-Chocolatiers must understand the physical and chemical aspects of chocolate to create chocolate confections, sculptures, and centerpieces.
-Perfecting the technical aspects of chocolate design and developing the art of flavor takes many years of training and practice.

-To become a chocolatier, a person must first learn how to make chocolate confections.
-Training usually begins with how to make chocolate confections from a variety of ingredients.
-As training progresses, students learn techniques for creating tasty handmade works of art.
-Some of these techniques include tempering, sculpting, and melting.
-Once trainees understand the physical and chemical aspects of making chocolate, they can work with chocolate in many different applications.
-Because chocolate is a versatile material, various courses teach different techniques to processing chocolate.
-Only when you are well trained in all uses of chocolate or have specialized in a specific application are you considered a chocolatier.
-Continuing education and taking courses about the craft of chocolate can lead to a better understanding of the ingredients of chocolate and how sculpting can be used to create amazing chocolate masterpieces.
+Training usually begins with basic chocolate confections, progressively learning more intricate techniques to create sculptures and other creations.
+Techniques studied include tempering, sculpting, and melting.
+Education also involves the study of chocolate's physical and chemical attributes.

-Traditionally, chocolatiers, especially in Europe, are trained through an apprenticeship with other chocolatiers.
-It is now common for chocolatiers to start out as pastry or confectionery chefs, or attend culinary training specifically for working with chocolate.
-Being a master chocolatier involves perfecting the art of working with chocolate to create desserts and artistic displays.
+Historically, chocolatiers, especially in Europe, were trained through an apprenticeship with other chocolatiers.
+It is now common for chocolatiers to start out as pastry or confectionery chefs, or attend culinary training specializing in chocolate.

 Culinary schools

 There are a variety of culinary schools and specialty chocolate schools, including the Ecole Chocolat Professional School of Chocolate Arts in Canada, and The Chocolate Academy by Callebaut, with over 20 different schools around the world.
-The International Culinary Center (formerly known as the French Culinary Institute) offers pastry and confectionery courses that help aspiring chocolatiers learn the trade.
+The International Culinary Center (formerly known as the French Culinary Institute) offers pastry and confectionery courses.